jimpames/RENT-A-HAL-MTOR-PERSONAL-EDITION-SOHO-26-MULTI-USER-SPEECH-UI-FOR-AI/readme.md

 Business Model:
 - make a headache for cloud providers
 - by giving away for free the ability for people
-- to have scalable, reliable, speech in/out AI local
+- to have scalable, reliable, multi-user speech in/out AI -  local !!!!
 - on NVIDIA RTX CONSUMER 8 GB cards for free

 How I will profit: